 Can I accept an offer and change my preferences later?

 Yes, but it gets a little complicated.
 Accepting an offer means you may continue to receive university offers in later rounds that you can still accept.
 However, if you accept your first preference, you will not receive any future offers.
 You will also not receive any future offers from different courses at the university you’ve accepted the offer to, if that offer was your first preference.

 The best thing to do is accept any offers that come your way.
 If you would like to accept an offer that comes later, you can withdraw your enrolment from your first offered course.
 If you’ve accepted an offer from your first preference, but are unsure about your decision, changing preferences is a good option so that you can still receive future offers.

-I’m so confused, help!
+I’m still confused, help!

-This article is brought to you in partnership with QUT.
+This article is brought to you in partnership with QUT

 Author: Eliza Brockwell